-This year, 99 Loop Gallery will be participating in the Investec Cape Town Art Fair, with our booth located at stand D3.
-We are pleased to take part in ICTAF 2019 by exhibiting a diverse group of noteworthy South African artists such as Rory Emmett; Clare Menck, Karen Cronje, Jeanne Hoffman, Anastasia Pather, Daniel Clarke, and Fanie Buys.
+This year, 99 Loop Gallery will be participating in the Investec Cape Town Art Fair, with our stand located at D3.
+We are pleased to take part in ICTAF 2019 by exhibiting a diverse group of noteworthy South African artists such as Rory Emmett; Clare Menck, Karen Cronje, Jeanne Hoffman, Anastasia Pather, Daniel Clarke, Chris Valentine and Fanie Buys.

 Read further about our exhibiting artists here: